Public Access for Night Tours

 Our telescopes:

 As an expert in optics fabrication, Ron taught telescope making for many years.
 Some of those instruments have been donated or are on loan to the Observatory, resulting in a mix of commercially made and “home brew” telescopes.
 As telescope-making is becoming a lost art, we are very pleased to have these instruments serving at our facility.
 In addition to the 26” Newtonian Reflector, our current complete lineup includes four Dobsonian reflector telescopes (one 8”, two 10”, and a 16”), an 8” Celestron NexStar Schmidt-Cassegrain, an 11” Celestron CPC1100 Schmidt-Cassegrain, a 10” Orion Ritchey-Chretien Astrograph Telescope and a Vixen tripod-mounted astronomy binocular.
+In 2024, we acquired a Seestar S50 robotic telescope.
+We primarily use this instrument to demo for our guests who are inquiring about a cost-effective grab-and-go deep sky observing instrument; and for taking photos of the Sun and Moon.

 A highlight in our commercial instruments is the 16” Dobsonian reflector with Goto capability and enhanced viewing with our image intensifier.